 - Credit Card Repayment Protection (CCRP)

 - Life and Accident, Sickness and Unemployment Cover (Life & ASU)

 - Personal Loan Protection (PLP)

 - Life Cover

-Well, you can take up the claim yourself directly with the adviser or insurance company, and ultimately the Financial Ombudsman Service or use one of the many other claims management firms out there.
+Well, you can take up the claim yourself directly with the Financial Services Compensation Scheme or use one of the many other claims management firms out there.
 Although we can’t guarantee to win your claim you will know that by appointing us you will be using an experienced claims firm that will be working hard for you to get you the compensation you may be entitled to.
 Remember, though, you don’t pay anything unless we win so you’ve got nothing to lose and potentially lots to gain!*

 If your PPI has been mis-sold then we can generally claim for the return of any PPI payments plus interest at 8%.
 If you have been charged interest on your PPI payments, perhaps because it was included within a credit account, then you could claim the effect of the interest back as well.

 However, you will only be able to claim with us in the following circumstances:

 Please note if you don’t have any paperwork we may only be able to help if your loan is current or has been paid off in the last 6 years.
 If your loan was paid off longer than 6 years ago, we may require proof.